 I would not suggest asking for an obscure conference time (before school or on a different week) if possible, because you’ll probably get a more complete and thorough meeting when your child’s teacher is in “conference mode.”
 Before school tends to be rushed because teachers often must use that time to prepare for the day’s lessons, and the students will be arriving no matter if the conference is done or not.
 Although asking for a conference after conference week, most teachers will be accommodating, you will be back to that “Guinea Pig Conference” syndrome once again.

 From a teacher’s point of view, phone conferences are convenient and an easy way to communicate with a parent, but if you can come into the classroom, you might be better off.
 Face-to-face contact with your child’s teacher builds a connection between two important adults in his life.
-Also, when you meet face-to-face you get to see your child’s learning environment as well as discuss sample work your child’s teachers has saved to share with you.
+Also, when you meet face-to-face, you get to see your child’s learning environment.
+Additionally, you can discuss sample work your child’s teachers has saved to share with you.
 But, if scheduling issues just make a face-to-face impossible, the next best choice is the “phoney”.

 When choosing your child’s parent-teacher conference time, there are ideal slots as well as less-than-ideal ones.
 No matter what you get, be prepared.
 Have questions written beforehand.
-Learn what you can do at home to support the classroom learning, and remember that your child’s teacher wants the best for your little one.
-Tired, underfed, or bathroom-deprived we teachers are human, but we want what you want for your child, a happy, successful kid.
+Learn what you can do at home to support the classroom learning.
+Remember that your child’s teacher wants the best for your little one.
+Tired, underfed, or bathroom-deprived, we teachers are human.
+However, we want what you want for your child- for them to be a happy, successful kid.

 I hope you found these Parent-Teacher Conference tips helpful.
 Do have other questions about Parent-Teacher Conferences that you would like answered?